blcxtranslations/blcx/_translated/chapter-0035.md

 Firstly, he would become familiar with the environment, for example, he would be able to recognize the path.
 This way, even if something unexpected happened, it would still be easier to escape.

 Secondly, he would understand the market.
 Although Lin Xuan had not been cultivation for too long, but he has stayed in the sect the whole time.
-This was his first time at a gathering of cultivators, so to the prices of various items, he had not concept of their worth.
+This was his first time at a gathering of cultivators, so to the prices of various items, he had no concept of their worth.
 First he needed to browse around and get to know the prices of these treasures.
 Then once the treasures trade fair begins, he would not be swindled in his purchases.

 Otherwise, if a vendor asked for two hundred pills, and he stupidly paid it not knowing the price of the item was only one hundred pills, wouldn't that be a big loss?